top of page

 • Is scanning feeding a downstream system or process?

-In most organisations, the answers reveal a simple truth: scanning is repetitive, document quality varies, and consistency matters.
-This immediately rules out several popular options.
+In most organisations, the answers reveal a consistent pattern: scanning is repetitive, document quality varies, and consistency matters.

 Why flatbed scanners are the wrong default choice